CRC Team

 margaret@crcwa.com

 Margaret has been a professional archaeologist in Washington State since 2006.
 She earned her MA from the University of Washington in 2004 and worked as a Cultural Resources Intern for WSDOT prior to joining CRC.
-Over the past decade, Margaret has completed over 350 CRM overviews, surveys, and testing projects for private, and public local, state, and federal agencies.
-Components of these projects included federal, state, and tribal consultation; state and federal compliance (SEPA, NEPA, and Section 106 of the NHPA); geomorphological analysis; field investigation; GIS mapping; analysis and documentation of precontact and historic sites, and historic structures; laboratory analysis; and preparation of technical reports.
+Over the years, Margaret has completed over 350 CRM overviews, surveys, and testing projects for private entities as well as municipal, state, and federal agencies.
 Margaret’s project experience and working relationships with various agencies and local tribes demonstrates her competence and commitment in the field of CRM.

 Sonja Kleinschmidt